jax-ml/jax/docs/new_docs/101/transformations.md

 This is the same program, operation for operation.
 The only change is that every operation gained a batch axis: each `f32[5]` became `f32[2,5]`, and each `dot_general` picked up a batch dimension.
-That's what "`vmap` rewrites each recorded operation" means concretely — the batching happens *inside* each operation, where array-level hardware parallelism lives, and the program stays the same size no matter the batch.
+That's what "`vmap` replaces each intercepted operation with a batched version" means concretely: the batching happens *inside* each operation, where array-level hardware parallelism lives, and the program stays the same size no matter the batch.

-Compare the Python-loop version, `manually_batched_convolve`, whose recording contains a full copy of the body *per batch element* — count the `dot_general`s: six, not three, and growing linearly with the batch size:
+Compare the Python-loop version, `manually_batched_convolve`, whose recording contains a full copy of the body *per batch element*: six `dot_general`s, not three, and growing linearly with the batch size:

 ```{code-cell}
 jax.jit(manually_batched_convolve).trace(xs, ws).jaxpr